California's Largest Legal Weed Farms Face Conflict In Wine Country

 Joseph, and other Santa Barbara County residents in the southern city of Carpinteria, say the county has been excessively permissive toward cannabis.

-"I have nothing against cannabis, it existed whether it was legal or not legal and this just allows it to be controlled a little bit more responsibly," Joseph says.
+"I have nothing against cannabis.
+It existed whether it was legal or not legal, and this just allows it to be controlled a little bit more responsibly," Joseph says.
 "But that isn't what happened."

 California passed Proposition 64 in 2016 with 57% of voters in favor of legalizing recreational marijuana, but regulation of cannabis cultivation was left largely up to the counties.

-More than half of California's counties decided to ban recreational cannabis cultivation altogether, according to local ordinances.
+More than half of California's counties decided to ban recreational cannabis cultivation, according to local ordinances.

 Of the counties that do permit cannabis cultivation, Santa Barbara has issued the most legal permits in the state.
-Proposition 64 banned licenses for over one acre of land until 2023, but farmers can still "stack" licenses, or combine small permits for neighboring plots of land.
+Proposition 64 banned licenses for over 1 acre of land until 2023, but farmers can still "stack" licenses or combine small permits for neighboring plots of land.

 Loading...